spikegrobstein/benzo/README.md

 *Take the edge off when doing (command) lines.*

-When using [Cocaine](https://github.com/thoughtbot/cocaine), this library will greatly simplify building complex and conditional commandline arguments.
+Wrapping [Cocaine](https://github.com/thoughtbot/cocaine), this library will greatly simplify building complex and conditional commandline arguments.

 This is especially useful when creating wrappers for other commandline tools.